 BIM & the Digital Transition in Practice

-The ACA is delighted to present a national webinar on the digital transition, with BIM specialists Nathan Hildebrandt and Chandrasekar Rajamani unpacking the challenges and opportunities of the digital transition for architectural practice.
+This ACA national webinar on the digital transition, was presented together with BIM specialists Nathan Hildebrandt and Chandrasekar Rajamani who unpack the challenges and opportunities of the digital transition for architectural practice.

 Participation in this 1 hour webinar will deliver 1 formal CPD point.